 The County of Peterborough is the delivery agent for both the City and the County.
 PCCP provides care, treatment, and transportation to the residents and visitors of Peterborough County, City, and surrounding areas.
 The fundamental mission of the Peterborough County/City Paramedics is:

-The City’s portion of the PCCP expenses for 2024 has been budgeted at $6.4 million or a 4.1% increase over the 2023 funding request.
+The City’s portion of the PCCP expenses for 2025 has been budgeted at $6.9 million or a 2.0% increase over the 2024 funding request as identified in the Preliminary Estimate of Anticipated Budget Impacts presented to Council in June of 2024.
 The cost share between the City and the County is based on population as per the 2021 census.
-The City’s share is 56.64% (2023 – 56.64%).
-The budget is a preliminary estimate until the County 2024 budget is approved in early 2024.
-Once the final 2024 budget is known, it is recommended that any adjustments to the City’s portion of the PCCP budget be netted against the 2024 general contingency provision.
-2024 Overview
+The City’s share is 56.64% (2024 – 56.64%).
+The budget is a preliminary estimate until the County 2025 budget is approved.
+Recommendation That any unused Peterborough County/City Paramedics Services (PCCP) Budget at the end of 2025 be transferred to the PCCP Reserve, subject to the overall year-end position and that, if the actual PCCP costs exceed the 2025 Budget, funds may be drawn from the PCCP Reserve. |

 ||||||||||||||||||